 This process is visualized in Figure \ref{fig:simplify-on-window}.

 While this simplification allows us to treat $\FX[W]$ and $\FX[W \setminus \Omega]$ independently, it creates a number of different problems that that need to be addressed.
-First of all, simplifying the instance may destroy the normalization, i.e., while the original input group $\Gamma$ has an almost $d$-ary sequence of partitions, this is not necessarily true for the updated group $\Gamma'$.
-Hence, we need to renormalize the instances repeatedly during the Local Certificates Routine.
+First of all, $\Gamma'$ may not be $d$-normalized.
+However, by lifting an almost $d$-ary sequence of partitions from $\Gamma$ to $\Gamma'$, we obtain a sequence of $\Gamma'$-invariant partitions that is ``close'' to being almost $d$-ary in the sense of Theorem \ref{thm:renormalize-structure-tree}.
+Hence, we can invoke the renormalization procedure from Theorem \ref{thm:renormalize-structure-tree} to obtain a $d$-normalized instance again.

 However, this creates another problem.
 The output of the Local Certificates Routine must be isomorphism-invariant regarding all pairs of test sets considered in the aggregation of the local certificates.
-But the normalization procedure is not isomorphism-invariant.
-This problem can be circumvented by performing the Local Certificates Routine on all pairs of test sets in parallel simplifying instances at the same time in the same way.
+But the renormalization procedure is not isomorphism-invariant.
+Luckily, this problem can be circumvented by performing the Local Certificates Routine on all pairs of test sets in parallel, simplifying at the same time in the same way.
 Towards this end, we need to be able to simplify a list of sets of $\FP$-strings instead of only a single pair.
 All of this is achieved by the next theorem.